February 6

 Are Gotham Steel Pans Recyclable?

-So the short answer is yes, as long as they're made of aluminum and/or steel--but check with your recycler before tossing a nonstick pan in the recycling bin.
+So the short answer is yes, as long as they're made of aluminum and/or steel--but check with your recycler before tossing a nonstick pan in the recycling bin, because it's likely to end up in a landfill.

 back to top